-Trump taking Regeneron, Remsdesivir therapy for coronavirus diagnosis: ex-WH doctor explains
+Trump taking Regeneron, Remdesivir therapy for coronavirus diagnosis: ex-WH doctor explains

 REGENERON IS TRUMP'S COVID-19 TREATMENT: WHAT TO KNOW

-The other drug, Remsdesivir, he explained, stops viral replication: "So we're blocking the virus that's already in his body and we're preventing the replication of the virus with the Remdesivir," he said.
+The other drug, Remdesivir, he explained, stops viral replication: "So we're blocking the virus that's already in his body and we're preventing the replication of the virus with the Remdesivir," he said.

 Jackson, who helped design and build the presidential wing at Walter Reed, predicts that Trump will spend three to four days there.